 - The Hard Day’s Night Band, a Beatles tribute band based in Florida, has performed over 400 shows since its formation in 2007.

 The Best Beatles Tribute Bands

-While attending the original Beatles’ live performances are out of reach, you can still get a taste of what it was like by seeing one of these Beatles tribute bands.
-Their performances will probably blast you back to the past.
+While attending the original Beatles’ live performances is out of reach, you can still get a taste of what it was like by seeing one of these bands perform the best Beatles songs.
+Their performances will blast you back to the past.